-- 1. The Cabinet Member for Highway Management is RECOMMENDED to approve: - a) The proposed 30mph speed limit in place of the current 40mph speed limit - b) The following proposed traffic calming measures: - A solid white line on the northbound carriageway approximately 280m along Reading Road to legally restrict drivers being able to overtake. - Visual road narrowing achieved using white lining at two new areas of red coloured textured surfacing. - Renewal of existing red coloured textured surfacing. - A new vehicle activated sign (VAS) - 'SLOW' road markings - 30mph roundel on the carriageway.
+- 1. The Cabinet Member for Highway Management is RECOMMENDED to approve: - a) The proposed 30mph speed limit in place of the current 40mph speed Limit - b) The following proposed traffic calming measures: - Visual road narrowing achieved using white lining and coloured textured surfacing at one new location south of the development entrance - Renewal of existing red coloured textured surfacing area. - A new vehicle activated sign (VAS) - 'SLOW' road markings - 30mph roundel on the carriageway